smagt/smagt.github.io/readable paper writing.md

 # 1 technical writing

 I am not a writer.
 I don't know how to write well.
-In fact, I'm not very good at it.
-But... still I often notice things that are done wrong.
+Indeed, I'm not very good at it.
+But...
+I can read.
+I often notice things that are done wrong.
 Often my opinion, but anyway: Here I want to point out some of these _opinions_.

 In this, of course, I am only talking about technical writing.
 Textbooks, or papers, or such.
 I don't know anything about writing literature.
 I know a bit about reading literature, but _not_ about writing.
 I tell you, I tried, and realised I am also not good at that.
 Even worse.